christinacannito/stash-test/README.md

 Please note that you will need the following:
 1. node version 8.9
 2. If you had to update node then you may also have to update node-sass.
 To update type in npm rebuild node-sass into the command line

+This application using the following versions:
+1. node v11.1.0
+2. npm v6.4.1